RubenKuilder/AdvancedJavaEindopdracht/README.md

 ![img.png](additional_resources/imgRootLogin.png)
 ### 1.3.4 Create new user
 Create a new user using the following command.
+(If different credentials are wanted then this has to be changed in the code)
 ```shell
 CREATE USER 'stenden'@'localhost' IDENTIFIED BY 'St3nd3n_D@shboard';
 ```